mfornace/lilwil/README.md

 ## `lilwil` Python API

 In the future I will document more about the Python API in case you want to use `lilwil` more as a Python library.
+For now just look at the code and docstrings.

 <!-- ### Info
 Finalize `info` API.
 Just made it return self.
 Accept variadic arguments?
 Initializer list?